martinboers/plcnext-book/src/ch02-07-installing-software.md

 Now that you are familiar with some of the features of the Linux operating system on PLCnext Control devices, lets see how you can extend the functionality of the controller by installing third-party software.

 Those familiar with other Linux distributions will know about package managers like [apt][apt].
-Unfortunately neither `apt` nor any eqiuvalent package manager is available on PLCnext Control devices by default.
+Unfortunately neither `apt` nor any equivalent package manager is available on PLCnext Control devices by default.
 PLCnext Control firmware does include [dpkg][dpkg], but it does not include a database of installed software, so `dpkg` cannot know if any dependencies listed in a `.deb` package have already been installed with the firmware.

 Various users of PLCnext Control devices have documented their own procedure for adding a package mananger to PLCnext Control devices, including `apt`, `ipkg` and `guix`.
 None of these are entirely problem-free, so if you decide to try this yourself- proceed with caution.